Rapidly deploying on-device eye tracking by distilling visual foundation models: Methods

-Our design is inspired by community KD \cite{lee2023co} with key differences: (1) we distill in both feature space (via a VIC-KD loss \cite{guimaraes2024vic}) and output space (via pseudo-labels); and (2) one student is updated via EMA rather than gradients, drawing inspiration from momentum-based self-supervised learning \cite{grill2020bootstrap, caron2021emerging}.
-All three models share a common structure: a backbone extracts image features, followed by projectors and a prediction head.
-Projectors map backbone outputs to a representation space for distillation, while heads predict gaze.
+Here, we reuse the teacher/student notation, but importantly, the roles of these models differ from \cref{sec:method.alignment}: in the distillation stage, the teacher is the optimized VFM and the student is an on-device model.
+We additionally introduce an EMA student to provide complementary targets for self-distillation and pseudo-label supervision.
+Our design is inspired by community KD \cite{lee2023co} with key differences: (1) we distill in both feature space (via a VIC-KD loss \cite{guimaraes2024vic}) and prediction space (via pseudo-labels); and (2) the EMA student is updated via momentum rather than gradient descent, drawing inspiration from momentum-based self-supervised learning \cite{grill2020bootstrap, caron2021emerging}.
+All three models share a common structure: a backbone for image feature extraction, projectors that map features into distillation spaces, and a prediction head to estimate gaze.
 The teacher uses the optimized VFM backbone $f_t$ and gaze head $g_t$ from \cref{sec:method.alignment}; the student models use backbones and heads pretrained on synthetic data.
-Projectors are randomly initialized.
-During training, the teacher and EMA student receive weakly augmented images $\boldsymbol{X}_w$, while the student receives strongly augmented images $\boldsymbol{X}_s$.
+The projectors are randomly initialized.
+During training, the teacher and the EMA student receive weakly augmented images $\boldsymbol{X}_w$, while the student receives strongly augmented images $\boldsymbol{X}_s$.